Inmate killed in assault at Donaldson Correctional Facility - NewsBreak

 Inmate killed in assault at Donaldson Correctional Facility

-BESSEMER, Ala. ( WIAT ) — An inmate serving a life sentence at the William E. Donaldson Correctional Facility in Bessemer was killed Saturday morning.Murder arrest made after body found at Opelika dumpster
+BESSEMER, Ala. ( WIAT ) — An inmate serving a life sentence at the William E. Donaldson Correctional Facility in Bessemer was killed Saturday morning.Inmate serving life sentence found dead at Donaldson Correctional Facility

 The Alabama Department of Corrections is investigating Smith’s death as a homicide.